oraclesantamonica/hpc/README.md

 3. Configure a development system for use with your High Performance Compute Instance
 4. Use OCI CLI commands to work with High Performance Compute Instance
 5. Automation with Terraform
-6. Render OpenFoam projects with your High Performance Compute Instance
+6. Run OpenFoam projects with your High Performance Compute Instance

 # Workshop Overview

 ## Before You Begin
-**What is Exadata Cloud Service?**
+**What is High Performance Computing?**

+- HPC, or supercomputing, is like everyday computing, only more powerful.
+It is a way of processing huge volumes of data at very high speeds using multiple computers and storage devices as a cohesive fabric.
+HPC makes it possible to explore and find answers to some of the world’s biggest problems in science, engineering, and business.

+- A cluster network is a pool of high performance computing (HPC) instances that are connected with a high-bandwidth, ultra low-latency network.
+Each node in the cluster is a bare metal machine located in close physical proximity to the other nodes.
+A remote direct memory access (RDMA) network between nodes provides latency as low as single-digit microseconds, comparable to on-premises HPC clusters.

-- Exadata Cloud Service is offered on Oracle Cloud Infrastructure, within OCI regions.
+- High Performance Computing is offered on Oracle Cloud Infrastructure, within OCI regions.
-- Exadata Cloud Service available in quarter Rack, Half Rack or full Rack configurations.
+- High Performance Computing Instance available in Oracle MarketPlace Image and BM.HPC2.36 in OCI.
-- Exadata rack in OCI includes DB nodes, storage nodes and Infiniband switches.
+- High Performance Computing rack in Oracle MarketPlace Image includes HPC cluster nodes, cluster network and NFS share.
-- The storage and compute nodes are connected via high bandwidth Infiniband network that provides RDMA based storage access to the compute nodes.
+- The compute nodes are connected via cluster network that provides RDMA based storage access to the compute nodes.
-- Exadata storage software runs on storage servers and offloads database SQL processing overheads.
-- Currently, a single VM per compute node is supported.
-It allows root access for customers while protecting hardware and network, DB nodes are virtualized using Xen based OVM.
+- Currently, a single BM per compute node is supported.
+It allows root access for customers while protecting hardware and network, compute nodes are virtualized using BM.HPC2.36.
-- Oracle Manages storage cells, switches, management or IB network while customer manages database compute nodes.
-- Exadata Cloud Service provides a control Plane, a Web-based self-service management interface for Exadata cloud service provisioning and interactive access to service administration function

 **You are all set, let's begin!**